 About IMaSS

-IMaSS consists of the Center for Integrated Research of Future Electronics (CIRFE), Advanced Measurement Technology Center (AMTC), Division of Materials Research (DM), Division of Systems Research (DS), two funded research divisions, and seven industry–academia collaborative chairs.
+IMaSS consists of the Center for Integrated Research of Future Electronics (CIRFE), the Advanced Measurement Technology Center (AMTC), the Division of Materials Research (DM), the Division of Systems Research (DS), three facilities, two funded research divisions, and 10 industry–academia collaborative chairs.
+A key distinguishing feature from other departments is its promotion of comprehensive research spanning from “basic research” on elemental technologies such as advanced materials and devices to “applied research” on system technologies aimed at social implementation.

 Director